ambujpunn/Branch-QR-Code-Gen/README.md

 # Branch-QR-Code-Gen
-Generate a basic qr code quickly with its link
+Generate a basic qr code quickly with its link using the terminal (ZSH Shell)

 ## Prerequisites
 1. Install `zbar` using Homebrew: https://formulae.brew.sh/formula/zbar (this does the decoding of the qr code to get the wrapped link)